 - Make sure you use a pan large enough to hold the chicken in a single layer.
 That way the chicken will brown, not steam.
 Cast iron is a great choice for this.

-- 1 chicken, cut up into serving pieces or assorted thighs or breasts, bone-in, skin-on
+- 1 chicken about 3 1/2 pounds, cut up into serving pieces or assorted thighs or breasts, bone-in, skin-on

 - 1 tablespoon olive oil